Dynamic mass generation and topological order in overscreened Kondo lattices: Overscreened Kondo phase diagram with gapped conduction channels

-\subsection{\nsec.
-Mean-field hybridization model for Phase I}
+\subsection{Mean-field hybridization model for Phase~I}

-In Phase I, spinons are gapped due to inherited Haldane mass from conduction electrons whilst holons develops a coherent gapless mode at $k=\Gamma$.
-This resembles a uniform hybridization between $c$ and $f$-electrons, of the form $V c\dg_j f\dn_j+\mathrm{h.c.}$.
-As discussed in the main text, this is also the only relevant term that would gap out $f$-electrons starting from zero Haldane mass.
-Figure \ref{fig:app:hybrid} shows the energy bands of such a mean-field hybridization model, compare with the dynamical large-$N$ results.
+In Phase I, spinons are gapped due to dynamic mass generation and the hybridization between $c$- and $f$-electrons, whilst holons develop a coherent gapless mode at $k=\Gamma$.
+The hybridization can be modeled by a uniform coupling $V c\dg_i f\dn_i+\mathrm{h.c}$.
+As discussed in the main text, this is the only relevant term that may gap out $f$-electrons.
+We compare the energy bands of such a mean-field hybridization model with the dynamical large-$N$ spectral functions in Fig.\,\ref{fig:app:hybrid} at various $t_f$, with a hybridization $V/t_c=1.6$.
 One can see the similarity between the resulting spectral functions.
-Also present are incoherent traces of the (amplified) dispersions of $c$ and $f$-electrons before hybridization near M points in the gap.
-This feature is absent from Phase II, demonstrating the difference in the mechanism of mass generation between the two phases.
+The value of $V$ is chosen to match the frequency centers of spinon spectral bands.